ruyanglin/7shifts/README.md

 Given a string formatted like `//[delimiter]\n[delimiter separated numbers]` or `[delimiter separated numbers]`, the string calculator adds all the numbers together.

-All features and bonus features is implemented.
+All features and bonus features are implemented.

 ## How to Run